 Our inaugural symposium at the New York Times Center in 2018 explored critical issues related to covering Peace and Conflict.

 Our first symposium in April, 2018, drew over 400 leading journalists, peacebuilders, thought leaders and funders to the New York Times Center.
 The daylong Symposium put storytelling about peace efforts front and center in order to challenge the prevailing narrative about how the world deals with conflict.

 A Competition for Journalists

-War Stories Peace Stories, in partnership with the Pulitzer Center, invited journalists working from any platform to pitch a project focused on an underreported nonviolent response or peace effort in an international conflict area.
-Three projects were selected for Pulitzer Center funding.
-The level of support awarded varied between $5,000 and $20,000, based on travel and related costs associated with each project.
-All three winners presented their pitches live to a panel of judges at the War Stories Peace Stories Symposium on April 11, 2018, at the Times Center in New York City.
-One journalist was selected for an additional $5,000 award.
+At the inaugural event in 2018, the War Stories Peace Stories project partnered with the Pulitzer Center, to invite journalists working from any platform to pitch a project focused on an underreported nonviolent response or peace effort in an international conflict area.
+Three projects were selected for funding from Pulitzer Center.
+The grants ranged between $5,000 and $20,000, based on travel and related costs associated with each project.
+The resulting stories were excellent, and all were published in mainstream news media.

-“We’re excited for journalists to pitch their ideas in this forum, and we believe it will inspire others to approach conflict reporting in different ways,” said Jon Sawyer, Executive Director of the Pulitzer Center.
-“Our partnership with the War Stories Peace Stories team furthers our own commitment to promoting great journalism via innovative collaborations.”
+At the inaugural event, Jon Sawyer, Executive Director of the Pulitzer Center said “We’re excited for journalists to pitch their ideas in this forum, and we believe it will inspire others to approach conflict reporting in different ways.”